Mioh/Neuron/README.md

 - Depth: Percentage of the depth range available, 0.5 to 10 percent, of which the effect of the oscillator has on the delay time.
 - Speed: Percentage of the available frequency rate range, 5 to 30 hz, in which the voices oscillators can operate.
-To give each voice a uniqe rate of 0.2hz multiplied by voice number is added, i.e voice n has a rate of (rate + 0.2 * (n-1)) hz, where n in {1,2,...16}.
+To give each voice a uniqe rate, a frequency of 0.2hz multiplied by voice number is added, i.e voice n has a rate of (rate + 0.2 * (n-1)) hz, where n in {1,2,...16}.

 # Presets (Plug-In Host sessions)
 - Init: The initial settings for Neuron with an apple AUMIDISyth connected.